 Step 3: Pre-Treat the Stain

-One of the most effective ways to deal with baby stains is to pre-treat them first.
+One of the most effective ways to deal with baby stains is to pre-treat them first.3

-To do this, rub baby-safe detergent or use stain removers for baby clothes on the stained spot and let it sit for at least 5 minutes before throwing it in the wash.
+To do this, rub baby-safe detergent or use a natural stain remover for baby clothes on the stained spot and let it sit for at least 5 minutes before throwing it in the wash.

 This might not seem much, but it’s an effective detergent trick that can jump-start the stain removal process.

 Step 4: Check Instructions on the Care Label

-Before loading the stained baby clothing in the washing machine, check the care label first.
+Before loading the stained baby clothes in the washing machine, check the care label first!

 Your little one’s blanket, onesies, and pants can be made of different materials.
 They need to be treated with proper care, or else they’ll be damaged.